Joshfairhead/Obsidian/Immanent/Regen Foundation/Index/Org structure/Foundation/Governance Circle.md

 "Wisdom Council"

-Dear Regens, as a 'degen' in these lands I have to consider myself to be an epistemic tresspasser - which is fine but I don't wish to over impose.
+Dear Regens, as a 'degen' in these lands I have to consider myself to be an epistemic tresspasser - which has been a pleasure but I don't wish to impose.
 I seek your guidance as to how this governance call can be handed off to the community with care; advice for an advice process I suppose.
 Can you help?

 For me it's imperative that we cultivate a viable and vital off chain governance process connected with the real world.
-However my personal skill set is probably best put to use driving technological evolution and economic activity.
+However my personal skill set is probably best put to use driving technological evolution and economic activity at the ledger level.
 My intention as ledger governance coordinator is to become your digital intemediary between the ledger and land (assuming this assistance is welcomed).

-How can this transition occur?
-How can we double link these worlds?
+Can you help me to make this transition?
+How can we double link the worlds?

 Please bring your wisdom and advise me :)